 may be identified as the Bessel functions of integer orders (Abramowitz and Stegun 1965) that satisfy

 which is the $\lambda_j\ \rightarrow\ 1$ limit of (\ref{eq:r1}).
 The power series expansion of these solutions may be represented by the diagram

-The central spine corresponds to $n=0$ and columns to the right of the spine correspond to positive integer values of $n$ and the columns to the left of the spine correspond to negative integer vaues of $n$.
+The central spine corresponds to $n=0$ and columns to the right of the spine correspond to positive integer values of $n$ and the columns to the left of the spine correspond to negative integer values of $n$.
 The upper part of the diagram is the Pascal triangle with the nodes along the horizontal rows providing the binomial coefficients.
 We now have the additional insight that the numbers at the nodes of the columns may be used to provide :

 In this manner the columns of the diagram, when extended, provide the elements for constructing the power series for Bessel functions, the $n^{th}$ column to the right of the spine codes for $J_n(2y)$ and the columns to the left of the spine code for $(-)^{n}J_{-n}(2y)$.
-Using the properties of the binomial coefficients it is evident that the values at the nodes in the $m^{th}$ row add to $2^{m-1}$ when added with the same sign and add to zero for all rows except for the first row, if added with altenating signs.
+Using the properties of the binomial coefficients it is evident that the values at the nodes in the $m^{th}$ row add to $2^{m-1}$ when added with the same sign and add to zero for all rows except for the first row, if added with alternating signs.
 These features together with a property of the Bessel functions, ({\it viz.}) $J_{-n}(z) = (-)^n J_n(z)$, can be used to infer from the diagram that

-which are well known sumrules for Bessel functions (Gradshteyn and Ryzhik 1965).
-This is an example of how diagrams may be used not only to capture the power series for a whole class of functions but also extract sumrules satisfied by the functions.
+which are well known sum rules for Bessel functions (Gradshteyn and Ryzhik 1965).
+This is an example of how diagrams may be used not only to capture the power series for a whole class of functions but also extract sum rules satisfied by the functions.